FOREX-Currencies recover from Omicron chaos but analysts warn more volatility ahead | Business

 "We expect currencies to be volatile this week," echoed Joseph Capurso, a strategist at Commonwealth Bank of Australia.
 "It will not take much negative news about Omicron to push AUD below $0.7000."
 President Joe Biden will give an update later on Monday of the U.S. response to the new variant.

-The U.S. dollar index - which measures the currency against six major peers - traded at 96.204, after dipping to a one-week low of 95.973 on Friday.
-While the dollar stands to benefit from the uncertainty because of its status as a safe haven, it clouds the outlook for when the Federal Reserve - and other global central banks - can raise interest rates.
+The U.S. dollar index - which measures the currency against six major peers - traded at 96.283, after dipping to a one-week low of 95.973 on Friday.
+While the dollar stands to benefit from the uncertainty because of its status as a safe haven, Omicron clouds the outlook for when the Federal Reserve - and other global central banks - can raise interest rates.

+The euro, which jumped 0.98% on Friday as traders closed out short positions, dropped 0.32% to $1.12785.
+Several officials from the European Central Bank, which has maintained a dovish stance in the face of mounting inflation pressures, have speaking duties on Monday, including ECB president Christine Lagarde.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)